Privacy assistant Jumbo raises $8 million and releases major update – TechCrunch

 A year after its initial release, Jumbo has two important pieces of news to announce.
 First, the company has released a major update of its app that protects your privacy on online services.
 Second, the company has raised an $8 million Series A funding round.

 If you’re not familiar with Jumbo, the app wants to fix what’s broken with online privacy today.
-Complicated terms of services combined customer-hostile default settings have made it really hard to understand what personal information is out there.
+Complicated terms of services combined with customer-hostile default settings have made it really hard to understand what personal information is out there.
 Due to recent regulatory changes, it’s now possible to change privacy settings on many services.

-While it’s possible, it doesn’t mean it’s easy.
+While it is possible, it doesn’t mean it is easy.
 If you’ve tried to adjust your privacy settings on Facebook or LinkedIn, you know that it’s a convoluted process with a lot of sub-menus and non-descriptive text.

 Similarly, social networks have been around for more than a decade.
-While you were comfortable sharing photos and public messages with a small group of friends ten years ago, you don’t necessarily want to leave this content accessible to hundreds or even thousands of “friends” today.
+While you were comfortable sharing photos and public messages with a small group of friends 10 years ago, you don’t necessarily want to leave this content accessible to hundreds or even thousands of “friends” today.

 The result is an iPhone and Android app that puts you in charge of your privacy.
 It’s essentially a dashboard that lets you control your privacy on the web.
 You first connect the app to various online services and you can then control those services from Jumbo.
-Jumbo doesn’t limit itself to what you can do with APIs as it can mimic Javascript calls on web pages that are unaccessible to the APIs.
+Jumbo doesn’t limit itself to what you can do with APIs, as it can mimic JavaScript calls on web pages that are unaccessible to the APIs.

 For instance, if you connect your Facebook account, you can remove your profile from advertising lists, delete past searches, change the visibility of posts you’re tagged in and more.
 On Google, you can delete your history across multiple services — web searches, Chrome history, YouTube searches, Google Map activities, location history, etc.